 'This is our own annual challenge event with a choice of three distances - 30, 24 or 14 miles.
 It is based in Cilcain near Mold and is highly regarded attracting upwards of 100 participants most years.'
-Latest Date 17 September 2016.
+Held Mid September.

 'This new (2010) long distance walking route follows the course of the River Avon by linking existing rights of way from Pewsey to Salisbury.
 In Salisbury the trail connects to the existing 34-mile Avon Valley Path to Christchurch.
 The trail is accompanied by a walking guide.'